hafizhamr/REEAP-with-NARX/README.md

 Software:
 1. MATLAB R2021a

-Status: Data Acquisition (On Progress)
+Status: Training NARX Model (On Progress)